Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Methods

 We estimate the mass-outflow rate from the \NaIall absorption (following \citep[][]{rupke+2005b,Davies24}).
 The relevant region of the spectrum is shown in Fig.~\ref{fig:nai}; to model the stellar continuum we use the best-fit stellar templates from \ppxf and a 2\textsuperscript{nd}-order polynomial; we do not include the \HeIL[5785] line in the fit, because this line is not detected.
 With this method, we estimate a mass-outflow rate of $60\pm20$ M$_\odot$~yr$^{-1}$, in agreement with estimates from the previous \jwst/NIRSpec IFS observations in the range 30--100~M$_\odot$~yr$^{-1}$; \citep{DEugenio23a}. \citep{DEugenio23a} also measured the outflow rate in the ionised gas phase using \OIIIall, finding an estimated outflow rate of 0.14--2.9 \Msun yr$^{-1}$.
 Due to ionised gas phase being negligible compared to the neutral gas outflow phase, we will use only the outflow rate from the neutral gas from now on.

 It is interesting to point out that despite the small amount of molecular gas reservoir, there seems to be a sufficient amount of neutral gas in order to detect the neutral gas outflow in the \NaI absorption, suggesting a large reservoir of neutral gas.
 During the estimation of the neutral gas outflow, we assume that 90~per cent of Na is ionised \citep{rupke+2005b}.
 Yet, given the lack of molecular gas, this assumption is not necessarily true.
 However, increasing this fraction to e.g., close to 99~per cent would boost the outflow rate to $\sim$300 \Msun yr$^{-1}$.
+This would decrease the depletion time scale by a factor of 3.
+However, we choose the conservative value of 90\% in our depletion timescales.

 {} \FloatBarrier \textbf{Data availability} The JWST data that support the findings of this study are publicly available from the \href{Mikulski Archive for Space Telescopes}{https://archive.stsci.edu/}.
-The ALMA data will be made available when the article is accepted.
+This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2023.1.01296.S, available from the \href{ALMA archive}{https://almascience.eso.org/aq/}